Emotional Abuse Checklist: 10 Red Flags

 5. Manipulation

-On the emotionally abusive relationship checklist, manipulation is one of the prominent red flags.
-Manipulation involves subtle coercion that will make you do the abuser’s bidding.
+In an emotionally abusive relationship checklist, manipulation is one of the prominent red flags.
+Manipulation involves subtle coercion that will make you comply with the abuser’s bidding.

 6. Destructive criticism

 Sometimes, criticism can be great because it motivates you to do better.
 However, if destructive criticism is at play, you might get discouraged because you won’t feel good enough.
-Destructive criticism is a red flag on the emotional abuse checklist that makes you question your abilities.
+Destructive criticism is a red flag for emotional abuse that makes you question your abilities.

 7. Invalidating/Dismissing

 Have you ever experienced a situation where someone talks down or invalidates your feelings or opinions so they can have their way?
-This is one of the signs on the emotional abuse checklist that shows you were psychologically abused.
+This is one of the signs of an emotionally abusive relationship that shows just how damaging psychological abuse tactics can be.

 8. Blaming